Renien/Renien.github.io/_posts/blog/akka-blog-series/2015-08-23-actor-system.md

 share: true
 ---

-Like in large organisation actors form hierarchies.
+Like in large organization actors form hierarchies.
 In my previous [**Actors post**](/blog/akka-concurrency/) we discussed a bit on hierarchy.
 The **_Figure 1_** shows the tree hierarchy structure while creating actors.
 Therefore each actor will always contain a parent actor, which is a supervised actor.
 We will take supervise actor in a separate post and discuss.

 <figure style="text-align: center;">
   <a href="/blog/akka-blog-series/akka-hierarchical-structure.jpg"><img src="/blog/akka-blog-series/akka-hierarchical-structure.jpg" alt="image"></a>